 Beaune to Chagny via Santenay

 The best introductory day trip is to wander through lovely villages and towns down to Santenay along a very well designed bicycle path – Route des Grands Crus de Bourgogne - that only shares with small agricultural machinery.
 There are very few cars.
-You will pass through Pommard, Volnay, on to Meursault (for morning coffee) and thence to Santenay via Puligny-Montrachet.
+You will pass through the villages of Pommard, Volnay, on to Meursault (for morning coffee) and thence to Santenay via Puligny-Montrachet (see lunch suggestion below).

 A good place for lunch is the Cafe le Terroir in the main square in Santenay.
-Make sure you get there well before 13:45 or you will miss out.
+Make sure you get there well before 1:45 pm or you will miss out.
 The phone number is 0380206347.
-This is open every day for lunch, but closed on Thursday and Sunday (and Wednesday in winter) for lunch (1200 noon to 1:45 pm) or dinner (7:00 to 9:30 pm) .
+This is open every day for lunch, but closed on Thursday and Sunday (and Wednesday in winter) for lunch (1200 noon to 1:45 pm) or dinner (7:00 to 9:30 pm).

 There is no obvious eating place in Chassagne-Montrachet, though there is a lovely park if you want to take your sandwiches.

 The Chagny train departs to Beaune at the following times: 1247, 1347 (not Saturday or Sunday), 1425 (not Sunday), 1447, 1624 (not Saturday or Sunday), 1658 & 1724.